-Full-Time Equivalent Count of School Staff General Education: Teachers and Instructors 36.70 Paraprofessional Instructional Assistants 9.06 Special Education: Teachers and Instructors 3.00 Paraprofessional Instructional Assistants 19.40 Library/Media Specialists and/or Assistants 2.10 Administrators, Coordinators, and Department Chairs 2.00 Instructional Specialists Who Support Teachers (e.g., subject area specialists) Counselors, Social Workers, and School Psychologists 1.00 School Nurses 1.40 Other Staff Providing Non-Instructional Services and Support 10.60
+Full-Time Equivale nt Count of School Staff In the full-time General Education: Teachers and Instructors 35.14 equivalent count, staff members Paraprofessional Instructional Assistants 9.76 working part-time Special Education: Teachers and Instructors 4.00 in the school are Paraprofessional Instructional Assistants 21.00 counted as a fraction of full- Library/Media Specialists and/or Assistants 1.80 time.
+For example, a teacher who works half- time in a school Administrators, Coordinators, and Department Chairs 2.00 Instructional Specialists Who Support Teachers (e.g., subject area specialists) 2.14 Counselors, Social Workers, and School Psychologists 1.00 contributes 0.50 to School Nurses 1.40 the school's staff Other Staff Providin g Non-Instructional Services and Support 11.40 count. -